socketsupply/socket/CONTRIBUTING.md

 - [Create an issue](https://github.com/socketsupply/socket/issues/new) if one has not already been created.
 - call out a reviewer to look at and merge your code, this helps our team to keep track of the pull request and make sure there isn't duplicated effort.

-Thanks for helping to improve Socket Supply!
+Thanks for helping to improve Socket Runtime!